Bobe-Wang/ENNOID-Dual-Gate-Driver/README.md

 This repository is part of the **Electric Vehicle Powertrain Equipment - EVPE**.
 The **EVPE** project includes the development of the following components:

+- Battery Pack architecture (To do)
-- Battery management system
+- Battery management system (To do will be based on the work from Danny Bokma - DieBieMS)
-- Motor driver
+- Motor driver (in testing phase)
-- On-board charger
+- On-board charger (To do)
-- Three-phase electric motor
+- Three-phase electric motor (Testing ENNOID's design)

 # ENNOID - Dual Gate Driver